FilinDmitry/Wpf_teoriya/README.en.md

 ### Conclusion about the testing performed
 All the authorization tests were passed successfully and did not cause any errors.

-Testing of the authorization module revealed several numbers of errors:
+Testing of the regestration module revealed several numbers of errors:
 - No validation for entering a date of birth
 - No validation for entering spaces in the login and password
 - No email validation during registration